vschiniah/ArXiv_Recommendation_Research/experiments/README.md

 - `beta`: proportion of the population to be correctly estimated
 - `df`: location of data source file:
     - data should be a dictionary with two entries, "authors" and "papers"
     - "authors": list of dictionaries each representing an author's data.
-Each dictionary must have a field "embedding", which is a list of the embeddings of the author's papers.
+Each dictionary must have a field "embedding", which is a matrix of the embeddings of the author's papers (papers x embedding dimension).
     - "papers": matrix of paper embeddings (papers x embedding dimension)
 - `ff`: place to save plot image